Skip to content

 Type Status

-New tools that compose existing capabilities ✅ welcome
+New tools that compose existing capabilities Accepted — welcome

-Refactors of >500 LOC 🟡 discuss in an issue first
+Refactors of >500 LOC Discuss first — open an issue before starting

-New transports beyond stdio + Streamable HTTP 🟡 must include MCP-spec citation
+New transports beyond stdio + Streamable HTTP Discuss first — must include MCP-spec citation

 What We Do Not Accept